nilochavez/clinica-youx/README.md

 Instalar as dependencias
 npm install

-É nessario rodar o backend antes de subir a aplicação.
+É nessario rodar o backend antes de subir a aplicação. <br>

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.